-Who Dares Wins (known as The Final Option in the USA) is a 1982 film directed by Ian Sharp.
+The Final Option (known as Who Dares Wins in the UK) is a 1982 film directed by Ian Sharp.
 It was produced by Chris Chrisafis, Euan Lloyd and Raymond Menmuir with Reginald Rose writing the screenplay.
 It stars Lewis Collins, Judy Davis, Richard Widmark, Tony Doyle, John Duttine, Kenneth Griffith, Rosalind Lloyd, Ingrid Pitt, Norman Rodway, Edward Woodward and Robert Webber.
 The title for the film, Who Dares Wins, is the motto of the elite UK Special Air Service (SAS).

 The plot for Who Dares Wins is inspired by the Iranian Embassy siege in 1980, where the UK’s SAS dramatically stormed the building to rescue those being held hostage inside.
 Euan Lloyd got the idea for making the film watching the Siege of the Iranian Embassy in London (he lived half a mile from the Embassy and watched some of the action take place), but he had to move quickly to prevent the idea being taken by somebody else.
 An initial synopsis was created by George Markstein.
 This was then turned into a novel by James Follett as The Tiptoe Boys, in thirty days.
 Meanwhile, chapter-by-chapter as the novel was completed, it was posted to Reginald Rose in Los Angeles, who wrote the final screenplay.